pikulet/ghost/README.md

 ### Notes

 Not released.
-Used in telegram bot (in repository ghost-bot)
+Used in telegram bot (in repository ghost-bot).

+Looking forward to suggestions ^^